quicwg/base-drafts/draft-ietf-quic-transport.md

 processed messages.

 Deadlocking can also occur if data on different streams is interdependent.
-In this case, data on one stream arrives before the data on a second stream on which it depends.
+In Suppose that data on one stream arrives before the data on a second stream on which it depends.
 A deadlock can occur if first stream cannot be read and that prevents flow control limits for the second stream being increased.
 To reduce the likelihood of deadlock for interdependent data, implementations can ensure